easchwar/explora/README.md

 ### Phase 6: Ranking Questions and Answers (~1-2 days)
 I'll add an upvote/downvote capability.
 Users will be able to vote on both questions and answers.
-This will eventually be the ranking system used to order questions on the user's feed and answers to questions.
+This will eventually be the ranking system used to order both questions on the user's feed and answers to questions.
 Will use polymorphic associations to keep the code DRY.

 [Details][phase-six]